-The establishment of OTARC was made possible with private donations from the late Mrs Olga Tennison OAM and matching funds from La Trobe University.
+The establishment of OTARC was made possible with donations from the late Mrs Olga Tennison OAM.
+These were matched with funds from La Trobe University.
 The Centre is named in acknowledgement of Mrs Tennison's generosity.

-Key achievements 2008 to 2018
+Key achievements 2008 to 2022

-- Establishment of Australia’s first Early Assessment Clinic for Autism so that children can be diagnosed prior to 3 years of age.
-(Funding for this centre ceased in 2015.)
+- Establishment of Australia’s first Early Assessment Clinic for Autism so that children can be diagnosed prior to 3 years of age (funding for this centre ceased in 2015)

-- Joint establishment of the Margot Prior Autism Intervention Centre, that delivers evidence-based early intervention to pre-school children.
+- Joint establishment of the Margot Prior Autism Intervention Centre, that delivers evidence-based early intervention to pre-school children

-- Enhanced collaboration between autism researchers nationally through supporting the formation of the Australasian Society for Autism Research (ASfAR).
+- Enhanced collaboration between autism researchers nationally through supporting the formation of the Australasian Society for Autism Research (ASfAR)

-- The development of an autism-specific undergraduate subject at La Trobe University to educate students about autism, called PSY3ASD – Understanding and Support for Autism.
+- The development of an autism-specific undergraduate subject at La Trobe University to educate students about autism, called PSY3ASD – Understanding and Support for Autism

 - Increasing knowledge and capacity of researchers and health professionals.
 Global knowledge transfer on evidence-based practice in early identification and intervention

-- Essential participant in the Cooperative Research Centre for Living with Autism.
+- Essential participant in the Cooperative Research Centre for Living with Autism